yarov3so/ParrotPeater/README.md

 # Default configurtion values are suitable for running ParrotPeater with the following hardware and software setup:

-Macbook Air M1 (2020) with a Baofeng UV 17 Pro connected to the laptop's headphone jack with an APRS-K1 cable.
+-Macbook Air M1 (2020) with a Baofeng UV 17 Pro connected to the laptop's headphone jack with an APRS-K1 cable.
-Recommended Python IDE: Spyder
+-Recommended Python IDE: Spyder
-Recommended output volume setting on the laptop: maximum (100%) Recommended input volume setting on the laptop: maximum (100%) Recommended volume setting on the repeater radio: 1/2 turn of the volume knob (50%)
+-Recommended output volume setting on the laptop: maximum (100%) -Recommended input volume setting on the laptop: maximum (100%) -Recommended volume setting on the repeater radio: 1/2 turn of the volume knob (50%)

 MACOS USERS: you will most likely need to apply the ttcplus wrapper hotfix (by gslegendre) to your Python IDE in order to grant it access to your microphone.
 Please see: https://github.com/jslegendre/tccplus.